Accessing the Cluster¶

 - Be a registered member of University of Sussex.

-- Have an active IT Services computing account.
+- Have an active IT Services computing account (with user name like abc123).

 To request for access, please email: